-Inflammation of the prostate can be a cause of an elevated prostate specific antigen (PSA) in men referred for suspected prostate cancer.
+Inflammation of the prostate can be a cause of elevated prostate specific antigen (PSA) in men referred for suspected prostate cancer.
 In the presence of symptoms of acute bacterial prostatitis or recurrent urinary tract infections, antibiotic therapy is clearly indicated.
-There is, however, a group of patients with inflammation of the prostate without symptoms or urinary tract infections: NIH Type IV prostatitis.
-The European Association of Urology (EAU) Guidelines for Urological Infections present antibiotics as an effective method to lower PSA in men with type IV prostatitis, citing a single paper.
-It remains unclear whether other studies support this practice.
+There is, however, a group of patients with inflammation of the prostate without symptoms or urinary tract infections: NIH type IV prostatitis.1 The European Association of Urology (EAU) guidelines for urological infections present antibiotics as an effective method to lower PSA in men with type IV prostatitis,2 citing a single paper.3 It remains unclear whether other studies support this practice.

 Several randomized trials have allocated all asymptomatic men with an elevated PSA to a course of antimicrobial therapy.
-These trials were summarized by Yang et al in 2015.
-Their meta-analysis demonstrated that there was no difference in the proportion of patients with responsive PSA.
+These trials were summarized by Yang et al,4 who demonstrated that there was no difference in the proportion of patients with responsive PSA.
 Furthermore, patients with responsive PSA in the antibiotics group were not less likely to have prostate cancer than those with spontaneously decreased PSA in the control group.

-Abovementioned studies, by design, included a large number of men without prostatitis.
+The abovementioned studies, by design, included a large number of men without prostatitis.
 Therefore, a positive effect of antibiotics in men with type IV prostatitis may have been obscured.
-A number of investigators have assessed the effect of antibiotics specifically in patients with leucocytosis in expressed prostate secretion (EPS), post prostate massage voided urine (VB3) or histologically proven asymptomatic prostatitis.
+A number of investigators have assessed the effect of antibiotics specifically in patients with leucocytosis in expressed prostate secretion (EPS), post-prostate massage voided urine (VB3), or histologically proven asymptomatic prostatitis.